theapplegates/sql-testing/openpgp/README.md

-This crate aims to provide a complete implementation of OpenPGP as defined by [RFC 4880] as well as some extensions (e.g., [RFC 6637], which describes ECC cryptography for OpenPGP.
+This crate aims to provide a complete implementation of OpenPGP as defined by [RFC 4880] as well as some extensions (e.g., [RFC 6637], which describes ECC cryptography for OpenPGP).
 This includes support for unbuffered message processing.

 A few features that the OpenPGP community considers to be